EvanHahn/express-typescript-starter/README.md

 - `gulp test` runs tests
 - `gulp test.lint` lints the files
-- `gulp start` starts the server in production mode
+- `gulp start` starts the app in production mode
-- `gulp development` starts the server in development mode
+- `gulp development` starts the app in development mode

 what *can't* you do with this